-The Big Red Machine you see in the image is the hockey team most in tune with each other so far in world history and a perfect metaphor for perfectly synchronized processes.
+The Big Red Machine you see in the image is the hockey team most in tune with each other so far in world history and a perfect metaphor for perfectly synchronized processes and system support.
 Otherwise, we don’t feel the need to be associated with the former Soviet Union.

 In our first blog piece about the life of innovative machine manufacturers in their aftermarket, we covered some of the challenges and risks of unnecessary costs that can stand in the way of a profitable aftermarket.
 Our point is that the machine itself should be the hub for how to build its information structure and its processes.
 Likewise, many different systems and add-on modules may be required to create efficient routines with good traceability at all stages of a machine’s product life cycle.
 We also described some of the most common systems and functions needed in an overall solution.

 System support and the aftermarket and how they interact in reality

 One of our customers is using most of these tools in his business for a long time.
 They have invested a lot in adapting the systems and their own processes.
 Despite this, there are still extra work, information loss, and direct errors in various parts of the delivery chain to the customer.
 The integration between different software has reduced manual labor of entering data, but they still don’t feel they have the overview they had hoped for.
 For the company’s various departments to be able to work better together in projects that require coordination, a joint case management system was implemented.
 The advantage of this it’s easy to mark a task finished via mobile phone.
 The disadvantage of planning, and documenting deviations is experienced as too complicated by many employees.